Three day Poldark tour of the oh-so-beautiful south Cornish coast

 Back in Truro pick up the road to the maritime town of Falmouth which boasts the world’s third deepest natural harbour.
 Soak up the atmosphere and imagine its former prowess as a port for Packet ships such as the one skippered by Captain Blamey.

-Visit the National Trust’s Godolphin House, the elegant home of wealthy mineral-lord Francis Godolphin - a real-life Warleggan.
-It appears on screen as the exterior of Francis Poldark’s estate, Trenwith, and is heaped with status symbols of fortune, including a deer park and rabbit warrens.
+Visit the National Trust’s Godolphin estate, containing the elegant home of wealthy mineral-lord Francis Godolphin - a real-life Warleggan.
+The house appears on screen as the exterior of Francis Poldark’s estate, Trenwith, and is heaped with status symbols of fortune, including a deer park and rabbit warrens.
 It is only open on a selection of days though the garden and wider estate are open 363 days a year.

-Pick up a pasty from the brightly coloured Lizard Pasty Shop on the beautifully secluded Lizard Peninsula and enjoy it al fresco while watching the drama of the most southerly tip of the UK at Lizard Point.
+Pick up a pasty on the beautifully secluded Lizard Peninsula and enjoy it al fresco while watching the drama of the most southerly tip of the UK at Lizard Point.
 The doomed ship the Queen Charlotte that wrecked in series one is seen foundering on the rocks here by Ross before he wakes the villagers to inform them of the impending “pickings for all”.
 Climb to the top of the Lizard Lighthouse for magnificent views and explore the Heritage Centre.